percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

 ## Key Distributor Tunneling Procedures

+Each TLS tunnel established between the media distributor and the key distributor **MUST** be mutually authenticated.

 When the media distributor relays a DTLS message from an endpoint, the media distributor will include an association identifier that is unique per endpoint-originated DTLS association.
 The association